nsisodiya/Demo-Scalable-App/README.md

 Demo-Scalable-App
 =================

-This is small demo of Scalable JavaScript Application.
+This is small demo of Scalable JavaScript Application using Choona.js.
+Choona.js is a very small library for creating Scalable and Modular Javascript Application.

 Learning
 =========